ElektraInitiative/libelektra/src/plugins/xmltool/README.md

 - infos/provides = storage/xml
 - infos/needs =
 - infos/placements = getstorage setstorage
-- infos/status = unittest final memleak unfinished old nodoc
+- infos/status = unittest final memleak unfinished old nodoc discouraged
-- infos/description = Storage using libelektratools XML format.
+- infos/description = Storage using legacy XML format.

 ## Introduction

 This plugin is a storage plugin allowing Elektra to read and write XML formatted files.
-It uses the `libelektratools` 0.7 XML format.
+It uses the legacy Elektra 0.7 XML format.

 This plugin can be used for migration of Key Databases from 0.7 -> 0.8.
 It should not be used otherwise.